The most practical F-Type is also the best looking. Still mega fun to drive

 What is it?

-The hard top version of the Roadster that arrived back in 2013 If you were wondering why Jaguar bucked the usual trend and launched the convertible first, well, you can blame America.
-It’s the biggest F-Type market and they demanded the drop top first.
+The hard top version of the Jaguar F-Type Convertible, which bucked the usual trend and launched first.
+You can blame America: it’s the biggest Jaguar F-Type market and they demanded the drop-top first.
 So got it.